granolocks/gabekoss.com/content/notes/writing_with_vim.md

 ## Markdown is your friend

-Since I love using vim I need to be able to format plaintext documents for viewing outside of the command line.
-Markdown syntaxt is very handy for this and so I do a lot of writing in this way.
+Since I love using vim I need to be able to format plain text documents for viewing outside of the command line.
+Markdown syntax is very handy for this and so I do a lot of writing in this way.

-If you use Github for storing you writing can view Markdown files directly throught that interface pre-rendered in a nice way.
+If you use Github for storing you writing can view Markdown files directly through that interface pre-rendered in a nice way.
 I also often use a static site generation tool such as Nanoc or Jekyll to view rendered markdown templates.

-I find working with plaintext to be very liberating.
+I find working with plain text to be very liberating.
 Here is the [official markdown syntax guide](http://daringfireball.net/projects/markdown/syntax).

 If you are feeling hardcore you can also use Latex but I haven't gone down that rabbit hole just yet.